 It’s not all fun, though.

-The majority of these recent graduates also have to start preparing to repay their student loan debt.
+The majority of these recent graduates also have to start preparing to pay off their student loans.

 After graduation, most federal and private student loan borrowers will only have six months until they are required to start making payments on their debt.